ResistanceHub/game-of-html/README.md

 #### Introduction to JSON

 Placing a URL into the address bar and pressing `ENTER` results in the browser making a "GET" request to the server.
 The server processes the request and returns the results.
-These results being returned in JSON (JavaScript Object Notation).
+These results are being returned in JavaScript Object Notation (JSON).

 Using this as an example: https://anapioficeandfire.com/api/houses/378

 Notice the key value pairs e.g.

-A simple string
+A simple string example
 ```
 "region": "The Crownlands"
 ```